 US-based SAE International is a global association comprised of more than 128,000 engineers and related technical experts in the aerospace, automotive, and commercial-vehicle industries.
 In 2014 they released the first iteration J3016_201401, which provides a taxonomy for motor vehicle automation.
 This became the foundation of J3016_202104, which is the latest version of the taxonomy with detailed definitions of the six different levels of driving automation: –

 Level 1: Driver Assistance

 Level 2: Partial Driving Automation

 Level 3: Conditional Driving Automation

 The opportunities that come with Full Driving Automation, which does not require a human being to be in the driver’s seat (and eliminates steering wheels and pedals altogether), is endless – eventually leading to the future of mobility: Transportation-as-a-service (TaaS).
 Gone will be the days of holding down the brakes while being stuck in traffic or spending 30 minutes looking for a parking spot at the mall, just to name a few.
 Driving might one day become a thing of the past, and the amount of capital that has been invested is a testament to investors’ confidence.

-Nonetheless, the lack of rapid mass adoption combined with the capital-intensive nature to develop the technology has caused skeptics to call it a moonshot.
 Last year, two of the most established players in the automotive industry, Ford and Volkswagen, even announced their decision to shut down Argo AI less than 5 years after investing in the project, as they opined that “profitable, fully autonomous vehicles at scale are a long way off”.
 Ford and Volkswagen had invested $1 billion and

 $2.6 billion in Argo AI, respectively.
 The company hit a high valuation of $7.5 billion in 2020.